Perfume, The Biggest Girl Group in Japan, Can See The Future

 Inside the Line Cube Shibuya, the newly re-opened and re-named performance space tucked a handful of blocks within the neighborhood, it’s easy to forget the chaos outside.
 In here, it’s Perfume’s world.

 Formed in 2000, the multi-platinum electro-pop Japanese girl band composed of Nishiwaki Ayaka (A-chan), Kashino Yuka (Kashiyuka), and Omoto Ayano (Nocchi), is one of the most influential girl groups in Asia today.
 Only teenagers at the time of their official debut in 2005, the trio, who originally met in high school, went on to release their breakthrough techno-pop hit single "Polyrhythm" in 2007.
 In 2012, they signed with Universal Music Group Japan and set their sights on the rest of the world, and sold out tours around Asia, Europe, and the United States.
-In 2015, their captivating, futuristic set became one of the most buzzed-about highlights of South By Southwest, and in 2018, Perfume became the first J-pop girl band to perform at Coachella.
+In 2015, their captivating, futuristic set became one of the most buzzed-about highlights of South By Southwest, and earlier this year, Perfume became the first J-pop girl band to perform at Coachella.
 With nearly twenty years together, the band most recently released their best-of album Perfume The Best “P Cubed,” in September.

 Advertisement